gasatrya/admin-only/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to restrict access to the dashboard area, ensuring that only administrators have the privilege to manage and control your site's backend.
+It allows you to restrict access to the dashboard area, ensuring that only administrators have the privilege to manage and control your site.

 == Description ==